Primary Hypersomnia

 Approach Considerations

-Severe idiopathic hypersomnolence is a disabling problem that often leads to permanent unemployment and responds poorly to medical treatment.[9, 8] Moreover, because the underlying cause of idiopathic hypersomnolence is unknown, treatment remains symptomatic in nature.
+Severe idiopathic hypersomnolence (IH) is a disabling problem that often leads to unemployment and responds poorly to medical treatment.[6, 83] Because the underlying cause of IH is unknown, treatment remains symptomatic in nature.

-The American Academy of Sleep Medicine practice parameters state that successful treatment of hypersomnia of central origin requires an accurate diagnosis, individual tailoring of therapy to produce maximum possible return of function, and regular follow-up to monitor response to therapy.
+Per the American Academy of Sleep Medicine (AASM) practice guidelines, successful treatment of hypersomnia of central origin requires an accurate diagnosis, individual tailoring of therapy to produce maximum possible return of function, and regular follow-up to monitor response to therapy.
+Evidence for nonpharmacological options is extremely limited and evidence for pharmacological interventions is marginal.[84]

 Consultations

-The diagnosis of hypersomnolence is made after excluding neurologic, pulmonary, and psychiatric disorders known to cause excessive sleepiness.
-Therefore, if an underlying cause is suggested, appropriate consultations with a neurologist, pulmonologist, and psychiatrist should be obtained.
+The diagnosis of hypersomnolence is made after excluding endocrine, neurologic, cardiopulmonary, and psychiatric disorders known to cause excessive sleepiness.
+Therefore, if an underlying cause is suggested, appropriate consultations with a specialist should be obtained.

 Activity